nuejs/www/docs2/concepts/js-modules.md

 3. **More effective caching** when you keep each module separate, they can be cached and expired separately.
 If you have 10 modules, and only one change, the other 9 remain cached.
 In other words: bundlers can be bad for performance.

-5. *Lazy loading* [dynamic imports](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) lets you defer loading of JavaScript when needed.
-With You can fully control the timing of your imports.
+5. [Dynamic imports](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) gives you lazy loading of JavaScript.
+You can fully control the timing of your imports instead of loading everything in one bunch.

 Other reasons include: